“For by one offering He has perfected forever those who are being sanctified.” (Hebrews 10:14 NKJV)

 2 Beloved, now we are children of God; and it has not yet been revealed what we shall be, but we know that when He is revealed, we shall be like Him, for we shall see Him as He is.

-Similarly, while it is absolutely true that you are perfectly loved and acceptable to God in Christ immediately you were born again into God’s family, yet God takes delight in seeing you grow up healthily and steadily “to a perfect man, to the measure of the stature of the fullness of Christ.”
+Similarly, you are perfectly loved and acceptable to God in Christ immediately when you are born again into God’s family.
+Yet, God takes delight in seeing you grow up healthily and steadily “to a perfect man, to the measure of the stature of the fullness of Christ.”
 (Eph.
 4:13 NKJV).

-While the Scripture confirms our instantaneous sanctification, it also speaks about our progressive or continuous sanctification.
+The Scripture affirms our instantaneous sanctification and speaks about our progressive or continuous sanctification.

 10 For it was fitting for Him, for whom are all things and by whom are all things, in bringing many sons to glory, to make the captain of their salvation perfect through sufferings.